yetzt/tileblaster/readme.md

 ![tileblaster](docs/tileblaster.png)

-tileblaster is a map tile proxy with local caching, on-the-fly tile editing, conversion, optimization and compression capabilities. it works with raster tiles in various file formats, svg and pbf vector tiles and geojson/topojson data tiles.
+tileblaster is a map tile proxy with local caching, on-the-fly tile editing, conversion, optimization and compression capabilities. it works with raster tiles in various file formats, svg and pbf vector tiles and geojson/topojson data tiles and with various types of sources.

-## install
+## Install

 `npm i -g tileblaster`

-## license
+## License

 [Unlicense](./LICENSE)